 In the Art Department, discover — or redefine — your creative focus as an artist and build your portfolio in preparation for transfer to a 4-year or professional school.
-North's students have fared well in transfer both in- and out-of-state — to the University of Washington, Central Washington, Western Washington and Evergreen, as well as to Oregon School of Arts and Crafts, Oakland School of Art, Savannah School of Art and Design, and Rhode Island School of Design.
+North's students have fared well in transfer both in- and out-of-state — to the University of Washington, Central Washington, Western Washington and Evergreen, as well as to Pacific Northwest College of Art, School of the Art Institute of Chicago, California College of Art, and Rhode Island School of Design to name a few.

 North's Classes also prepare you to be an entrepreneur as a studio artist.
 Art business classes help you strengthen your portfolio and equip you to market your work effectively.

 Take art courses for general education credit in the area of Visual, Literary and Performance Arts (VLPA) — or for pleasure and personal enhancement with no degree as a goal.
 The many choices in the Art Department will help you to explore your artistic potential, express yourself, learn to think visually and respond to life's possibilities more creatively.